spbenyamin-sketch/benesys-billing/replit.md

 # Store Management & Billing System

 ## Overview

-A comprehensive store management and billing system designed for retail businesses.
-Its primary purpose is to provide GST-compliant invoicing, robust inventory tracking, and detailed financial reporting.
-The application facilitates the management of customers (parties), products (items), sales, purchases, payments, and stock levels, offering valuable business insights through various reports.
-The business vision is to empower retail businesses with an efficient, scalable, and compliant platform for their day-to-day operations, positioning the project for significant market potential in the retail technology sector.
+A comprehensive store management and billing system designed for retail businesses, providing GST-compliant invoicing, robust inventory tracking, and detailed financial reporting.
+The system manages customers, products, sales, purchases, payments, and stock levels, offering valuable business insights.
+The vision is to empower retail businesses with an efficient, scalable, and compliant platform, positioning the project for significant market potential in the retail technology sector.

 ## User Preferences
 - **Communication Style:** Simple, everyday language
 - **Deployment:** App will run on localhost (local development)
 - **Database Changes:** All database schema changes must be documented in `shared/schema.ts` before implementation